Otoplasty (Ear Pinning)

 Whether done as a child or an adult, otoplasty patients are among the happiest of plastic surgery patients.
 Though what is actually done is subtle, the impact on a patient’s appearance is dramatic.

-Otoplasty is an outpatient surgery that Dr. Lieberman performs under general anesthesia for young children but can be accomplished in his office surgery room with just local anesthesia for adults.
+Otoplasty is an outpatient surgery that Dr. Lieberman performs under general anesthesia for young children but can be accomplished in the office surgery room with just local anesthesia for adults.
 While changing the shape of the ear will not affect hearing, it will certainly add a renewed feeling of self-confidence to the patient’s well being.